DataDog/integrations-core/docs/dev/agent_integration.md

 ## Build the wheel

 The `pyproject.toml` file provides the metadata that is used to package and build the wheel.
-The wheel contains the files necessary for the functioning of the integration itself, which includes the Agent Check, configuration example file, and artifacts generated during the build of the wheel.
+The wheel contains the files necessary for the functioning of the integration itself, which includes the Agent Check, configuration example file, and artifacts generated during the wheel build.

 All additional elements, including the metadata files, are not meant to be contained within the wheel, and are used elsewhere by the Datadog platform and ecosystem.